wix-incubator/wix-restaurants-api/Analytics.md

 |platforms|String|an optional comma separated filter of relevant platforms (where the order was made)|
 |statuses |String|an optional comma separated filter of relevant order statuses                      |

-Successful responses for non lifetime groups are returned as a JSON object representing an array of aggregated groups including the group id and the count and total of order prices for that group:
+Successful responses are returned as a JSON object representing an array of aggregated groups including the group id and the count and total of order prices for that group:

 ~~~ json